ttyobiwan/ttyobiwan/README.md

 🌱 Building backend stuff with Python and Go

+🔍 Interested in concurrency, operating systems and distributed services

 📚 In free time, writing some technical articles

 <h4 align="left">If you want to know more, check out my <a href="https://tobias-piotr.github.io/" target="_blank">website</a>, or <a href="https://linkedin.com/in/piotr-tobiasz-dev" target="_blank">LinkedIn</a></h4>